Blonde Bombshell Charlotte McKinney Flaunts Her Famous Curves In Skintight Ribbed Yoga Pants

 “How do you manage to keep getting more and more gorgeous?” joked a third, with heart-eyes and a pink heart emoji added.

 Though her first picture wowed fans, her second one really blew them away.
 Wearing the same outfit, Charlotte is posed this time at a closer angle.
-She is stretching out her jump rope, so that the focus is on her slim torso and cleavage.
+She is stretching out her jump rope so that the focus is on her slim torso and cleavage.

 The picture earned close to 18,000 likes and around 115 comments.